egorman-sray/python-service-template/README.md

 # Python Service Template

-This is a cookiecutter template for bootstrapping a Python service.
+This is a cookiecutter template for bootstrapping a Python service within the [Arabeqsue organisation](https://github.com/arabesque-sray).

 ## Usage